 Network Information –

-Smart TVs are built with Wi-Fi connectivity which allows users to access internet and gather apps.
-Considering from an investigator’s point of view, acquiring network information becomes primarily important as this information might be useful while cross referencing information while investigating.
-Network information artifacts include network information such as; device name on the network, port numbers, IP addresses, paired devices along with the MAC address of the connected Ethernet port.
+Smart TVs are built with Wi-Fi connectivity which allows users to access the internet and gather apps.
+Considering from an investigator’s point of view, acquiring network information becomes primarily important as this information might be useful while cross-referencing information while investigating.
+Network information artefacts include network information such as; device name on the network, port numbers, IP addresses, paired devices along with the MAC address of the connected Ethernet port.

 Application Information –

-Application activity and accumulated user data upon analysis can be categorized amongst the primary artifacts while investigating Smart TV.
-The first step in determining user activity is to examine the recent history manually; as rooting process might leave minor footprints or distort order of application accessed:
+Application activity and accumulated user data upon analysis can be categorized among the primary artefacts while investigating Smart TV.
+The first step in determining user activity is to examine the recent history manually; as the rooting process might leave minor footprints or distort the order of application access:

 Usually My Apps > Home > Recent is the best place to determine the recently used applications by the user.
 The investigator should first record recent application history details, before jumping into the rooting and device data acquisition process.